nearform/udaru/docs/authmodel.md

 The structure to be modeled is the following:

 We have the default root organization on which we have two Teams.
 On the first team there are two users, on the 2nd team there is one user and the 4th user belongs to no team.
 All the 4 users belong to the root organization.
-We plan to add to Team1 a set of policies so ithat the User1 and User2 have access to resources from Org1 and Org2, then assign to Team2 a set of policies so that User3 has access to Org3.
+We plan to add to Team1 a set of policies so that the User1 and User2 have access to resources from Org1 and Org2, then assign to Team2 a set of policies so that User3 has access to Org3.
 User4 has no policies attached and has no access to any of the Organizations.

 A visual representation of the structure:
 ```